CiscoTestAutomation/unicon.plugins/docs/changelog/undistributed.rst

 Features and Bug Fixes:
 ^^^^^^^^^^^^^^^^^^^^^^^

-- add plugin for Nokia SR-OS
+- iosxe plugin

+    - Now copy service passes in vrf via the command line instead of expecting to be prompted for vrf.